schiob/schiob/content/page/about.md

 ---
 title: About me
-subtitle: Or why I write some times
+subtitle: Or who is this guy
 comments: false
 ---

-My name is Santiago Chio.

-What else do you need?

-### my history

-Nothing to see
+I'm Santiago Chio.
+I code, eat and play music some times.

+I'm a software developer and undergraduate teacher, who shares info, comments and nonsense about programming and stuff.